Skip to content

 sudo /bin/bash run-portable.sh

-After installation, open the DataFlux Func initialization page in your browser to proceed with the operation.
+After installation, access the DataFlux Func initialization page via a browser to proceed with setup.

-After installation, log in to the system, go to "Manage / About", and you will see the "Architecture" as aarch64:
+After installation, log in to the system, go to 「Manage / About」, and you will see that the "Architecture" is aarch64:

 management-about-aarch64.png

-Subsequent operations are no different from DataFlux Func installed on a regular server.
+From here on, the operation is no different from installing DataFlux Func on a regular server.

-If you wish to have the Raspberry Pi connect via WI-FI after installing DataFlux Func, please read this section
+If you want the Raspberry Pi to connect to the network using WI-FI after installing DataFlux Func, please read this section.

-After installing DataFlux Func, the taskbar's WI-FI control panel may prompt No wireless interfaces found, and you won't be able to connect to WI-FI via the UI.
-Meanwhile, the wired connection can still access the network normally.
+After installing DataFlux Func, the WI-FI control panel on the Raspberry Pi taskbar may display No wireless interfaces found, and WI-FI cannot be connected via UI methods.
+At the same time, wired connections can access the network normally.

-This issue has been discovered during testing, but the cause is unclear, though it does not affect the wired connection.
+This issue has been observed during testing but the exact cause remains unclear; however, it does not affect wired connections.

 Bash